-As of the report date, CSC's permanent facility at the research park was under construction.
-The facility is on track to be completed by March 2016.
-CSC is required to produce \$8.8 million in new payroll, excluding benefits, for the 12 months ending June 30, 2015.
-For the project year ending June 30, 2015, CSC generated over \$9.4 million in payroll, exceeding the performance requirement.
-CSC's next obligation includes \$17.9 million in new payroll for the 12-month period ending June 30, 2016.
+As of the report date, CSC's permanent facility at the research park was completed.
+The company moved to the new facility in October 2016.
+CSC is required to produce \$17.9 million in new payroll for the 12-month period ending June 30, 2016.
+The company generated over \$19.4 million in new payroll during this period, exceeding the performance requirement.
+CSC's next obligation includes \$27.4 million in new payroll for the 12-month period ending June 30, 2017.

 As of the report date, CSC was meeting or exceeding all current performance requirements in the CEA.
-The majority of the CEA performance requirements will become applicable in future years.

-DG FOODS, LLC Poultry processing facility Project announced in 2010 Morehouse Parish
+DG FOODS, LLC

+Poultry processing facility Project announced in 2010 Morehouse Parish